 Benefits of a Whole-House Humidifier

-Considering the majority of people are spending most of their time indoors, it is important to make sure the air in your living space is at the proper humidity level year-round.
+Considering this simple fact; it is important to make sure the air in your living space is at the proper humidity level year-round, Here’s why.

 During the Fall &

-Let’s take a look at some of the key differences between the two
+Let’s take a look at some of the key differences between portable and whole home humidifiers.

-Another added benefit of the whole-home system is that the humidifier itself is pretty much silent, while many portable units rely on noisy fans to distribute humidity throughout the area.
+A major benefit to a whole-home system is that the humidifier itself is pretty much silent.
+This is contrary to portable units that rely on noisy fans to distribute humidity throughout the area.
 Taking all of this into consideration, It’s really a no brainer.

 A whole-house humidifier costs about the same amount to purchase as a similar quality portable unit.
 These humidifiers use less energy to operate, run quietly, don’t take up living space, can properly humidify a much larger area better than a portable unit & have massively lower maintenance requirements.
 While good portable units are often expensive, loud, heavy, require more maintenance and take up valuable living space and are often very maintenance heavy.
 Requiring frequent filter cleaning or changing.